Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Preheat your oven to 375 degrees.
+• Preheat your oven to 375 degrees Fahrenheit.
 Line a baking sheet with aluminum foil and spray with cooking spray.

 • In a large bowl combine all of the ingredients.
 It works best to do this with your hands and make sure all the ingredients are well distributed.

-• Using a medium cookie scoop, make even sized meatballs.
+• Using a medium cookie scoop (1 1/2 tablespoon size), make even-sized meatballs.
 Roll them and place them on the prepared baking sheet.
 If not using a cookie scoop, the meatballs should be about an inch and a half across.

 Author: Lisa Longley